h1ghGLF/ImGui-Render/README.md

 # ImGui-Render
 Just some rendering stuff in imgui

-I will name the variables normally soon
+--I will name the variables normally soon--

 I will try to add more things than just a line lol